 Bulk Buy on a value-priced Nebbiolo, the Nino Negri Quadrio Valtellina Superiore DOCG.

-90% Nebbiolo and 10% Merlot from Valtellina, Lombardy, Italy.
-The wine spends 20 months in 80 hl Slavonian oak barrels and at least another 4 months in bottle before release.
+90% Nebbiolo and 10% Merlot from estate vineyards in Valtellina, Lombardy, Italy.
+The wine spends 18 months in large French and Slavonian oak vats and at least another 4 months in bottle before release.
 It has 3.8 g/L of residual sugar.

 Sample submitted for review.
 The Nino Negri Quadrio Valtellina Superiore has an SRP of $20 and is available for as low as $14.
-Imported by Frederick Wildman & Sons, LTD. 50,000 bottles produced.
+It is imported by Frederick Wildman & Sons, LTD and 50,000 bottles were produced.

 This wine owes its name to the fifteenth-century Castello Quadrio di Chiuro (headquarters of the Nino Negri cellars) which belonged to Stefano Quadrio, governor of the Valtellina in the 15th century.
 The grapes, 90% Nebbiolo, locally called "Chiavennasca", 10% Merlot, come from the best parcels of the Valtellina Superiore.
 The wine matured for about 20 months in 80 hl Slavonian oak vats in the cellars of the Castello Quadrio.